 None.
 Recommendations are solicited.

-Definitions
+Definitions (Glossary)

-Definitions of Alerts and Notifications

-The following text was written in March 2016 as a standalone document for cMHAFF discussions.
-It has been copied here, unedited at first, but it will be edited to make it appropriate for this document. .

 Philosophically, the MH group favors using terms that are commonly accepted in the consumer mobile space, in preference to terms that are used only in the EHR space, because of the target user for these devices, who are consumers rather than clinicians.
-However, where terms are used differently in EHR vs consumer spaces, we should take note of that, and acknowledge the various uses.
-The following table proposed suggested standardized (generic) terms in the left column, with mappings to three platforms in the middle three columns, and comments in the right column.
-The platform-specific definitions have been derived from web sources, with preference given to information from the creators of the platforms (Apple, Google, Microsoft).
+However, where terms are used differently in EHR vs consumer spaces, we take note of that, and acknowledge the various uses.
+This does not purport to be an exhaustive set of mobile health definitions, but terms are included only to provide clarity within cMHAFF.
+See PAS 277:2015 Health and wellness apps.
+Quality criteria across the life cycle.
+Code of practice (https://shop.bsigroup.com/forms/PASs/PAS-2772015/) which has a good set of Terms and Definitions (section 3).
+Definitions below that are taken from PAS277 are labeled (PAS).

-Despite the proposed granularity of these terms, that does not mean that there need to be separate cMHAFF conformance requirements for each type, but at least the opportunity is there if the need arises.
-In particular, there may be different conformance requirements for “alerts” vs other types of notifications.